DN-Bootcamp/DN-Basic-Web-Framework-TS/README.md

 Once the command has finished running you will see the output `Express Server Running - Port: 3000`.

-Open a browser and navigated to `localhost:3000` and the index page will render.
+Open a browser and navigate to `localhost:3000` and the index page will render.

 ### Stopping the Express Server
 To stop the express server in the terminal press `ctrl + c` and press `y, enter` to Terminate Batch Jobs (Terminate Batch Job may need to be executed twice).